Welcome to Hydesville Tower Senior School

-All pupils follow a core curriculum of English, English Literature, Mathematics and Science (Biology, Physics and Chemistry are taught as separate sciences).
-Pupils can then choose their options from the following:
+All pupils follow a core curriculum of English, English Literature, Mathematics and Science.
+Pupils can then choose their options from the table below:

 The rich mix of drama, musical productions, sport and extra-curricular activities enriches and builds on all that is achieved by our pupils in the more formal areas of the curriculum, providing our pupils with confidence as well as developing their skills and interests.